ma7dev/Programming-Language-Fundamentals/README.md

 # Programming Language Fundamentals

-In this repository, you will find our solutions for Functional Programming (CS-381) at Oregon State University.
+In this repository, you will find our solutions for Programming Language Fundamentals (CS-381) at Oregon State University.

 ## Contributors